Post-lockdown flights: Cabin crew attire to have face shield, gown and mask

-Cabin crew members of Indian airlines will have personal protective equipment (PPE) like face shields, gowns, and masks as part of their attire on commercial passenger flights when they resume operations, industry sources said.
-India is under lockdown since March 25 to prevent the spread of the novel coronavirus, and all scheduled commercial passenger flights remain suspended.
+Cabin crew members of Indian airlines will have personal protective equipment (PPE) like face shields, gowns and masks as part of their attire on commercial passenger flights when they resume operations, industry sources said.
+India is under a lockdown since March 25 to prevent the spread of the coronavirus, and all scheduled commercial passenger flights remain suspended.

-Airlines such as IndiGo, Air India, Vistara, and AirAsia India have decided to go with the new attire in order to ensure safety of cabin crew members as they are in close proximity to passengers during flights, the sources said.
+Airlines such as IndiGo, Air India, Vistara and AirAsia India have decided to go with the new attire to ensure safety of cabin crew members as they are in close proximity to passengers during flights, the sources said.
 This would be similar to the attire unveiled by Philippines AirAsia for its cabin crew on April 27.
-The attire comprises a red-colored full-body suit consisting of a face shield and a face mask.
+The attire comprise a red-coloured full body suit consisting of a face shield and a face mask.

 - READ MORE ON: